Walids35/walids35/README.md

 - 💬 Ask me about ...
 Anything
 - ⚡ Fun fact: I speak 4 languages ( English, Arabic, French, Spanish)

+As a software engineer with a passion for continual learning and growth, I am always looking for new challenges and opportunities to improve my programming skills.
+My experience includes developing and maintaining various applications using technologies like Java, Python, and JavaScript.
+On my GitHub profile, you will find a variety of projects that demonstrate my abilities as a developer, from simple scripts to more complex applications.
+I am always open to collaborating and contributing to open-source projects, so feel free to reach out!

 ### Talk with me, I am kinda awesome:
 [<img align="left" alt="holisitc_developer | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]